Loc000Nguyen000/THM_WriteUp/Medium/NahamStore_/XSS.md

 ------------------------------------------------------------------

-+ When we access the page which does not exist, we receive the error message and are direct "Page Not Found"
++ When we access the page which does not exist, we receive the error message and are direct "Page Not Found":

 ![](<Images/Pasted image 20250110175335.png>)

 + Check the source code:

 ![](<Images/Pasted image 20250110175455.png>)

---> We've found the page `/profile` is reflected in error message so we can inject payload to create reflect XSS.
+--> We've found the page `/profile` is reflected in error message so we can inject payload into the request URL to create reflect XSS.

 + Using the payload `<h1>` XSS:  `<h1 onclick="alert(1)" style=display:block>test</h1>`